 Throughout the time and space for more than 26 centuries, for the powerful vow of saving sentient beings, the Buddha appeared to be born in the world.
 The characteristics of Buddhism has never been a religious war while world religions, including religions born in Vietnam had ever had religious wars.

 The Buddha is the King of peace, his disciples are the messengers of peace.
 The Buddha and his disciples all together taught peace to the world in the spirit of compassion and non-violence (ahimsa).
 In the first ethical trainings, the message of declaration of peace, the Buddha has taught, do not kill oneself, do not tell others to kill living beings, and do not see people kill living beings that we gladly follow.

-That meaning speaks of loving-kindness, compassion, wisdom, and especially the peace spirit of Buddhism.
+That meaning speaks out the spirit of loving-kindness, compassion, wisdom, and especially the spirit of Buddhism peace.
 We know that the content of the right Dharma of Buddhism never contains all kinds of afflictions, greed, anger, delusion, ignorance, wrong views, violence, and hatred, including superstitions.
 In contrast, the right Dharma of Buddhism, the path of peace, is interrelated very closely with virtue, meditative concentration, and wisdom including peaceful views, peaceful thoughts, peaceful words, peaceful actions, peaceful livelihood, peaceful effort, peaceful mindfulness, and peaceful concentration.